Polish constitutional crisis: 2019 judicial disciplinary panel law

-On 20 December 2019 the Sejm voted to allow Disciplinary Chamber of the Supreme Court of Poland to remove judges deemed to be partaking in "political activity".
+On 20 December 2019 the Sejm voted to allow the Disciplinary Chamber of the Supreme Court of Poland to remove judges deemed to be partaking in "political activity".
 This gave the government de facto control of entire judicial arm of the state.
 The law also gave government greater control over appointment to the position of head judge of the Supreme Court of Poland.
 The law was criticised by the UN Human Rights Commission which stated the law "risks further undermining" the Polish judiciary.
 The European Union also criticised the bill, with Poland risking further sanctions under Article 7 and by the European Court of Justice.
 The EU urged Poland not to pass the bill, and to consult the Venice Commission, yet it passed.
 The Association of Judges of Ireland condemned the Polish legislation.
 Koen Lenaerts, President of the Court of Justice of the European Union, warned that "You can't be a member of the European Union if you don't have independent, impartial courts operating in accordance with fair trial rule, upholding union law".

 The Polish Supreme Court stated that the bill was a "continuation of the lawlessness of the 1980s".
 According to the court: "Everything is there: a ban on the freedom of speech by judges, the establishment of a surveillance mechanism and a drastic reduction of their right to have profiles on social networks".
 The Polish Supreme Court, prior to the bill passing, said that Poland overruling the primacy of EU law may force it out of the bloc.
 Donald Tusk, former European Council president, warned the bill might force Poland out of the EU.
 Ombudsman Adam Bodnar said the law "violates the Constitution and the ground rules of the rule of law" and "would definitively put Polish courts and judges under the control of the legislative and executive branches of government".
 Special Rapporteur of the United Nations on the Independence of Judges and Lawyers Diego García Sayán and President of the European Association of Judges José Igreja Matos warned the legislation "runs contrary to judicial independence".